 ABOUT ME

-And honestly, I could do that for a while, until I couldn't do it anymore.
+And honestly, I could do that for a while, I had been doing it alle my life, until I couldn't do it anymore.
 I got a lot of physical and mental complaints and eventually couldn't work at all for a few months.
-Emotionally I am resilient, but the price had to be paid somewhere: migraines, a lot of pain in my body, concentration problems, an overloaded feeling, a shorter fuse, withdrawing from social contact, you name it.
+Emotionally I am resilient, but the price had to be paid somewhere: migraines, a lot of pain in my body, concentration problems, an overloaded feeling, a shorter fuse, withdrawing from social contact, and breast cancer once my daughter recovered.

-What I noticed is that there was little attention in the care for how I was doing.
+What I noticed in the mental health care system, is that there was little to no attention for how I was doing.
 I was mainly used as a "means" in the cognitive behavioral therapy that my daughter received, and as a police officer to make sure she would follow the diet list when she was on leave.
-And I can relate, her life was in danger.
+And I understand, her life was in danger.

 However, I believe that it is too simplistic to look only at the child and the eating disorder.
 The family system was certainly taken into account, but only in the light of my daughter getting better.